MarineEvoEcoLab/ROD_CADO/Analysis.md

 Overall our new mapping parameters improved the number of reads in our RGmd.bam files and subsequent F.bam files.
 Will proceed with VCF calling

-## 4. VCF calling using dDocent & filtering
+## 4. VCF calling using dDocent and filtering

 ```bash
 # run dDocent with only options to do VCF calling